biblius/hextacy/alx_core/README.md

 - **db**

-  Contains traits that can be utilised to propagate connections from clients to structs implementing `RepoAccess` traits.
+  Contains traits that can be utilised to propagate connections from clients to structs implementing `RepositoryAccess` traits.

 - **ws**